holly-cummins/holly-cummins.github.io/content/posts/2024-08-09--using-yq-in-github-actions/index.md

 I wrote my workflow, using the action from the yq project itself, and sent it off to review.
 My colleague George Gastaldi looked at what I'd done, and pointed out yq was available on the runners.
 This matters, because we try and limit our use of external, 'non-official' actions, for supply chain security reasons.

 So I searched again to confirm, and ... still found very little.
 To actually confirm, I had to merge and experiment.
 And, indeed, the GitHub runners do come with yq pre-installed.
+They've had `yq` since 2021.

 This is the workflow step which alphabetises an antora playbook: